emaloney/MBDataEnvironment/README.md

 > The Mockingbird expression engine doesn't handle *primitives* (non-objects) directly.
 As a result, primitive types are wrapped in their equivalent Cocoa class. `NSUInteger` and `BOOL`, for example, are wrapped in `NSNumber` instances.

-> That's why even though the `NSArray` class's `count` property is declared to return an `NSUInteger`, when a Mockingbird expression is evaluated referencing that property, the value yielded is contained in an `NSNumber`.
+##### Bracket Accessors

-To access items within an array, you use the *bracket accessor*:
+To access items contained in an array or dictionary, you use the *bracket accessor*:

 ```
 $cats[1]
 ```

-The expression above would yield the object at index `1` of the `NSArray` associated with `$cats`.
+The expression above would yield the object at index `1` of the `$cats` array.
 Because array indexes are zero-based, this is actually the second item in the array: the string "`Duncan`".

 > An expression referencing an out-of-bounds array index will yield the value `nil`.